Skip to main content

 These 5 signs mean your baby is probably going through a growth spurt

-If your newborn is suddenly eating constantly, sleeping erratically, and seems to be fussy all the time, they might be going through a growth spurt.
+New parents often find themselves amazed at how quickly their newborn grows out of their clothes and diapers, often overnight.
+Once a newborn begins eating constantly, sleeping erratically, and seems fussy all the time, this could be a sign they’re going through a growth spurt.
 If those newborn diapers you stocked up on for your little one are no longer big enough and those adorable newborn sleepers are getting a bit snug, your baby is definitely going through a growth spurt!

 Babies experience the most growth during their first year of life, so if you were hoping to establish any sort of routine for your newborn, you might be out of luck.
 But it’s helpful to recognize when your baby is experiencing changes.
 Here are five signs of newborn growth spurts.